Aminaga Sadigov

 Aminagha Bahman Sadigov (born December 18, 1962, Lerik) is the Deputy Director of the State Agency for Science and Higher Education, a Correspondent member of ANAS ANAS, doctor of technical sciences and professor.

 General information

-Aminaga Sadigov was born on December 18 in 1962 in the Lerik region of Azerbaijan.
+Aminaga Sadigov was born on December 18, 1962, in the Lerik region of Azerbaijan.
 In 1980 he finished secondary school with physical-mathematical tendency No.1 in Baku.
 In the same year, he entered the Applied Mathematical Faculty of Dnepropetrovsk State University and graduated from there in 1985.
 In 1992, he received the degree of the candidate of physical-mathematical sciences.
 In 2013, at the "Institute of Control Systems" of the ANAS he defended a doctoral dissertation themed "Models and Technologies of deciding of management problems in Emergency cases and received the scientific degree of doctor of technical sciences.

 Besides his native language, he knows Russian, English and Ukraine.
 He is married, and has a daughter and two sons.